leonardo-blas/usc-tg-24-us-election/README.md

 The decompressed `scraped` folder weights around 850GB.
 Furthermore, as mentioned in the paper, some Telegram objects in the SQLite databases were JSON-serialized, UTF-8 encoded, and `zlib` compressed; a version of this dataset in which all `zlib`-compressed entries are decompressed may consume **thrice as much space**.
 If storage is a concern, it is recommended to decompress and analyze Telegram objects at runtime.
 If you still wish to decompress a .db file, you can use `decompress.py`.
 Lastly, it is recommended to drop the timestamp columns if they are not needed, as they consume a considerable amount of space.

 ## Top chats
-The N top chats---ranked via unique incoming edge count, as mentioned in the paper---can be determined using `chats.db` and `get_top_chats.py`.
+The N top chats---ranked via unique incoming edge count, an influence proxy metric---can be determined using `chats.db` and `get_top_chats.py`.
 The default N is 500, but this can be changed within the script.